Nigeria: Curfews in place amid reports of deaths at protests – DW – 08/02/2024

 Local media reported varying death tolls, with The Punch saying that up to 17 people had been killed.

-The inspector general of police had the count much lower — with a toll of just three — as of early Friday morning.
+The inspector general of police, Kayode Egbetokun, had the count much lower — with a toll of just three — as of early Friday morning.

+Egbetokun said late on Thursday that police had fully mobilized and were prepared to respond to any further threats to public order.

 Violent clashes between police and protesters in Nigeria